rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 I find these results quite surprising.
 Some of the most advanced democracies in the world are in the top ten, alongside countries better known for their authoritarian tendencies.
 There could be many reasons for these findings though, such as human rights activists who act as third parties and bring cases to the HRC; robust institutions like national human rights commissions, which also help to lodge such complaints; or the simple fact that some countries frequenty _do_ violate civil and political rights.

 But these are just countries accused of violations.
-What about countries where the HRC ruled they had indeed violated rights?
-We can filter by the outcome of the case and group the countries and outcomes together to see which countries have the most complaints ruled as violations.
+What about countries where the HRC ruled they had indeed violated someone's rights?
+We can filter down to cases where the outcome was a violation, and group the countries and outcomes together.

 ```r
 decisions %>%